montlebalm/montlebalm.github.io/_posts/2014-8-2-swift-cheat-sheet.md

 ### Trim whitespace

-Pull out all the leading/trailing whitespace from a string.
+Remove all leading and trailing whitespace from a string.

 ```swift
 let spaceSet = NSCharacterSet.whitespaceCharacterSet()